-If you're a regular visitor to Los Angeles, you've probably already visited the Top Los Angeles Attractions, or maybe you're the kind of traveler who likes to avoid "tourist traps" and want to do something a little more unique and less crowded.
-In either case, here are some alternative things to do in Los Angeles.
-If this doesn't give you enough options, you can dig into my comprehensive guide to What to Do in LA, which includes hundreds of attractions and activities organized by theme.
+If you're a regular visitor to Los Angeles, you've probably already visited the top Los Angeles attractions, or maybe you're the kind of traveler who likes to avoid "tourist traps" and wants to do something a little more unique and less crowded.
+In either case, there are alternative things to do in Los Angeles ranging from going kayaking through downtown LA to offbeat, unusual museums.

 Kayak the LA River